GreenTea749/ASR-AI-microservice-Elastic-search-AI-application/README.md

+This repository contains 2 project tasks that showcases deployment of practical AI tools and infrasctructure.

+The first project task is a fully containerized Automatic Speech Recognition (ASR) microservice using FastAPI and Facebook’s Wav2Vec2 model from Hugging Face, capable of transcribing thousands of audio files with low latency.
+This project task showcases how to integrate a deep learning model intoa web service, process audio input, and deploy the service using Docker.

+The second project task is the deployment of a full-stack search engine that indexes the transcriptions made from the previous task, and enables intelligent querying through a user-friendly frontend built with React and Elasticsearch.
+The search engine are deployed via Docker and hosted on an AWS EC2 instance, demonstrating scalable, end-to-end deployment of real-world ML pipelines.

 # Task 1 – Automatic Speech Recognition (ASR) Microservice
 **Created by Cleon**
 For task 1, I have created and hosted microservice that delivers a FastAPI-based ASR model for transcribing audio files with low latency and high throughput.
 It’s fully containerized for seamless local or cloud deployment.